hhshanto/vector-storage-app/README.md

 # Vector Storage and Embedding Techniques Lab

-A comprehensive exploration of vector storage solutions and embedding techniques commonly used in modern AI applications.
+A comprehensive exploration of vector storage solutions and embedding techniques commonly used in modern AI applications, with a focus on Azure OpenAI and Hugging Face models.

 ## Project Goal